circleci/circleci-docs/jekyll/_cci2/migrating-from-1-2.md

      - deploy:
 ```

-**Note:** Currently, CircleCI 2.0 does not include continuous deployment support.
-To write your own manual `deploy` steps, refer to the [Configuration Reference]({{ site.baseurl }}/2.0/configuration-reference/#deploy).

-- Validate your YAML again at <http://codebeautify.org/yaml-validator> to check the changes.
+**Notes on Deployment:**

+- See the [Configuration Reference]({{ site.baseurl }}/2.0/configuration-reference/#deploy) for valid syntax for setting up Deploymnets on CircleCI 2.0
+- Please read the [Deployment Integrations]({{ site.baseurl }}/2.0/deployment_integrations/) page for the current status of built-in deployment integration for CircleCI 2.0.

+## Validate YAML

+When you have all the sections in `.circleci/config.yml` we recommend that you validate your YAML syntax using a tool such as <http://codebeautify.org/yaml-validator>.
 Fix up any issues and commit the updated `.circleci/config.yml` file.
-CircleCI automatically starts a test run on CircleCI 2.0 with a 2.0 icon on the builds page for that run.
+When you push a commit the job will start automatically and you can monitor it in the CircleCI UI.